Skip to content

 So, how can you check whether the device you are interested in is accurate?
 Since it can be hard to find official specifications, the best thing to do is check reviews from unaffiliated websites.
 Some websites, such as Smart Air Filters, conduct tests on air pollution monitors and compare them to reference monitors.

-While Smart Air does sell many monitors, it’s a great resource and a certified B Corp.
-I’ve referenced its reviews and tests on many occasions, and I can confidently recommend checking its website for reviews (and accuracy tests) before purchasing any monitor.
+While Smart Air does sell many monitors, it’s a good resource and a certified B Corp.
+I’ve referenced its reviews and tests on many occasions, and I recommend checking its website for reviews (and accuracy tests) before purchasing any monitor.
+Of course, I also do some of my tests on this blog, but these are only against other consumer-grade monitors, so they should only be considered as part of deeper research.

 It’s also essential to check for official accuracy testing.
 While not every monitor has such testing or will advertise it, some air quality monitors, such as Atmotube PRO, have undergone testing by organisations such as South Coast AQMD.
 AQMD has also conducted tests on various other monitors, and I recommend checking its database before purchasing a monitor.

-If you can’t find either of these, I recommend checking the spec sheet for the air quality monitor and looking for the individual sensor components used.
-Often, these will be from large sensor companies such as Senirion or Senseair.
+If you can’t find test results on these platforms, I recommend checking the spec sheet for the air quality monitor and looking for the individual sensor components used.
+Often, these will be from large sensor companies such as Plantower, Cubic, Sensirion or Senseair.
 The accuracy of these components is often well-documented, and you should be able to find information on review sites and forums.

 At the end of the day, the most important aspect of any air quality monitor is its accuracy.
 If a monitor isn’t accurate, it can’t give you insights into your local air quality.
 Generally, accuracy within the below brackets is expected in this price range: